CAPDistributing/cap-js-helpers/README.md

 [![NPM Version][npm-version-image]][npm-version-link]
 [![MIT License][npm-license-image]][npm-license-link]

-We create this package so we could easily share these basic function across all of our applications.
+We created this package so we could easily share these basic function across all of our applications.

 ## Usage